phrawzty/check_http_json/README.markdown

         check_command           check_http_json!9280!_cluster/nodes/_local/stats!-E resident_in_bytes -w 1024000000 -c 1536000000
     }

+### How are you implenting it ?

+I encourage you to add your implementation to the [wiki] - that way everybody can benefit !

+Fin
+---

 The script is licensed using the [Apache License], Version 2.0.

 Finally, I invite you to peruse the [commit history] for the list of contributors.